Understanding Test Scores

 Typically, a student’s academic achievement scores will be quite similar to the cognitive ability scores.
 When the scores are well below measured cognitive potential, it may signify a Learning Disability if other factors are present.
 However, there are a variety of reasons that cause academic achievement to be discrepant from cognitive abilities.

-Some of the most common tests of academic achievement include the Wechsler Individual Achievement Test, Second Edition (WIAT-II), Woodcock Johnson, Tests of Achievement, Third Edition (WJ-III), and the Kaufman Test of Educational Achievement, Second Edition (KTEA-II).
+Some of the most common tests of academic achievement include the Wechsler Individual Achievement Test, Second Edition (WIAT-II), Woodcock Johnson, Tests of Achievement, Fourth Edition (WJ-IV), and the Kaufman Test of Educational Achievement, Third Edition (KTEA-III).

 Behavior rating scales provide information about particular aspects of a student’s behavior compared to other children of the same age and sometimes same gender.
 The rating scales may be global and focus on several areas or look more in depth at a specific behavior, emotional issue, or social issue.
 Rating scales are given to teachers, parents, or the student as a way to obtain standardized data about the severity of a concern.
 The rating scales have been standardized, by giving the scale to thousands of respondents.
 The makers of the rating scales, took those responses and developed a range of normal, “at-risk,” or “clinically significant,” and assigned scores to those ranges.